ConEmu/ConEmu.github.io/en/ClearScreen.md

 ### Reason 1  {#reason-1}

-You are editing file in vim, manage your files with Far Manager, or do something else not related to simple ‘read-line-execute-command’, and call this mysterious ‘clear’ menu item.
+You are editing file in vim, manage your files with Far Manager, or do something else not related to simple â€˜read-line-execute-commandâ€™, and call this mysterious â€˜clearâ€™ menu item.
 What would happen?

 Your screen would be garbaged.

 Console app is sure that cursor is located in certain position and all visible lines of text file were printed properly.
-But after such ‘external clear’ this would not be true.
+But after such â€˜external clearâ€™ this would not be true.

 ### Reason 2  {#reason-2}

 Even with cmd or bash.
 They have printed PROMPT.
-But after ‘external clear’ there would be no PROMPT!
-The screen would be absolutely clean, but shell do not know that it must ‘reprint’ PROMPT.
+But after â€˜external clearâ€™ there would be no PROMPT!
+The screen would be absolutely clean, but shell do not know that it must â€˜reprintâ€™ PROMPT.
 It just waits for user input!

 ### Reason 3  {#reason-3}